H4x0r-000/QuantumLabViewer/README.md

 The Viewer is based on an older version Chromium Embedded Framework to enable the usage of the Flash plugin.

 # Download
-You can either download the source and compile it yourself or download binaries from the <a href="">release section</a>.
+You can either download the source and compile it yourself or download binaries from the <a href="https://github.com/H4x0r-000/QuantumLabViewer/releases/latest">release section</a>.

 # Building
 This section explains how to build the binaries from source.